 External snapping hip syndrome is a condition where patients describe a palpable snap on the lateral aspect of their hip that occurs with a variety of movements.
-Though there are multiple etiologies of this syndrome, the most common etiology is due to the IT band moving over the greater trochanter.
+Though this syndrome has multiple etiologies, the most common etiology is due to the IT band moving over the greater trochanter.
 This is thought to be due to a thickening of the posterior band of the IT fascia.
 Though patients will often not complain of pain from this syndrome, it can progress to become painful.
 Treatment is typically conservative with oral NSAIDs and physical therapy.

 Geriatric patients may often suffer from weakened TFL actions due to Vitamin B12 deficiency.
 Vitamin B12 deficiency typically leads toward nerve demyelination within the CNS and the PNS.
-This lacking eventually leads to large fiber (type A) peripheral neuropathy and causes weakness in lower extremities.
-As type A fiber works both with sensory and motor nerve function, TFL based hip flexion is compromised.
+This lacking eventually leads to large fiber (type A) peripheral neuropathy and causes weakness in the lower extremities.
+As type A fibers work both with sensory and motor nerve function, TFL based hip flexion is compromised.

 (Click Image to Enlarge)